 Aims & Scope

-Published in partnership with Zhejiang University and the European Foundation on Social Quality
+Published in partnership with the International Association on Social Quality.

 The International Journal of Social Quality is a peer-reviewed, scholarly journal which has a primary focus on the interpretation of social quality through a wide range of disciplines, including social policy, economics, sociology, law and legal studies, philosophy, political science, geography, health sciences, and public administration.
 The journal seeks to create a forum for scientists, researchers, policy makers, and practitioners to discuss issues related to social quality based on qualitative and quantitative methods, normative debate and action-oriented case studies.
 The journal also discusses the social quality theory and approach in comparison with other approaches such as the quality of life, social capital, human security, the capability approach, and the human development or social harmony approach.
 Special attention is given to global sustainability challenges addressed from the social quality and human security approach.

 The Evolution of 20 Years of Social Quality Thinking